-When the heater has been pushed back into position the 300mm flexible braided stainless steel gas pipe (supplied) can be connected to the inlet side of the appliance regulator at the front RH corner of the heater.
-The hose and pipe assembly should have already been tested as per section 22.0
+When the heater has been pushed back into position the gas pipe can be connected to the inlet side of the appliance regulator at the front RH corner of the heater.
+The pipe assembly should have already been tested as per section 22.0

-18.1 If the installer chooses not to use the supplied flexible inlet pipe then 12mm copper can be run directly to the heater and connected onto the regulator with a flare nut (BSP thread).
-The regulator that is supplied with the fire MUST NOT BE REMOVED.
+18.1 The regulator that is supplied with the fire MUST NOT BE REMOVED.
 Removal of the regulator, or replacing it with one not intended for use with an Escea fire, will void the limited appliance warranty.